Pianist Igor Levit soloist at this year’s Nobel Prize Concert

 Stéphane Denève is the Music Director of the Brussels Philharmonic and the St. Louis Symphony Orchestra.
 He has previously served as Chief Conductor of Stuttgart Radio Symphony Orchestra (SWR) and Music Director of the Royal Scottish National Orchestra.

 The Nobel Prize Concert is an annual concert that is part of the Nobel Week official program celebrating that year’s Nobel Laureates.
-It is presented by Nobel Media in cooperation with Konserthuset Stockholm.
+It is presented by Nobel Prize Outreach in cooperation with Konserthuset Stockholm.